JacquesMarques/expense_tracker/README.md

 # expense_tracker
-A Sinatra App to study spec tests with RSpec
+A Sinatra App to study spec tests with RSpec.